ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Mirror, Super:** Non-polarising mirror designed specifically for reflecting neutrons.

+**Mode:** A set of defaults which can be used to easily configure the behaviour of the reflectometry server's beamline model at runtime.
+Modes can define which parameters track i.e. automatically move to stay aligned to the reflected beam, which components should be moved in/out of the beam, which corrections get applied, and they can define a set of parameter default values to apply when you enter the mode (and optionally, to re-apply on every beamline move).
+  - Neutron Reflection mode (NR) : The simplest case - no mirrors or polarisers, just reflecting the beam off the sample.
+  - Liquid mode: Reflect the beam off a mirror (or multiple) to change the incident angle while keeping the sample level
+  - Polarised Neutron Reflection mode (PNR): Basically the same as liquid mode from a motion perspective, but with an added polariser system.
+  - Neutron Reflection mode with Analyser (NA): NR but with an analyser component in the beam between sample and detector
+  - Polarised Neutron Reflection mode with Analyser (PA): PNR & NA modes combined
+  - Disabled Mode: Disables all tracking and stops the beam path from being able to change while in this mode.
+Can be used e.g. for aligning a super mirror which would otherwise move the detector while scanning.

 ## P

 **Parameter:** A top-level user parameter, describing some value relative to the incoming beam.